With the days getting longer and the warmer months just around the corner, let’s make a flowy maxi dress to prepare for

-This week’s refashion project includes several changes you can incorporate into several different projects if you’d like.
+This week’s refashion project includes several dress making ideas you can incorporate into several different projects if you’d like.
 For today’s slip dress DIY, we’ll use 3 simple techniques to add some extra detail to the neckline, waist, and hemline of a boring slip to make a totally new maxi dress with so much more detail and style.

-What’s great about this project, is that you can add a waist detail to basic t-shirt to create a more figure-flattering silhouette, add a new hemline to an old skirt for a whole new look, or add lace to a basic camisole for a touch of sex appeal.
+What’s great about these dress making ideas, is that you can add a waist detail to basic t-shirt to create a more figure-flattering silhouette, add a new hemline to an old skirt for a whole new look, or add lace to a basic camisole for a touch of sex appeal.
 Basically, today’s DIY can carry on to give some new life to several other pieces in your closet when you are done.

 This lace maxi dress started out as a basic slip with a mid-calf hemline and ugly boxy shape.
 It wasn’t really flattering and I never wore it.
 Now, it’s one of my favorite pieces and I can’t wait for the weather to warm up so I can wear it more.

 When you are looking for pieces to refashion, I like to find quality fabrics in basic shapes.
 I think it lets you get more creative and experiment just a bit more.
 If you can find something in a longer length, that’s always a plus since you’ll have some extra fabric depending on what you plan on doing.
 You can read my thrift shopping guide to score great pieces to get started here.

 For this project, let’s begin with the neckline and work our way down to the skirt.